The Ultimate FAFSA Guide for Hoosiers

 You should include any college that you think you might attend in the fall.
 If you don’t include at least one college, your FAFSA will be rejected for state financial aid.

 Each college and university has their own codes.
 When you are filing the FAFSA, you will have to put the codes of the schools you are interested in attending on your FAFSA.

 I need help filling out my FAFSA

-Let’s be honest.
-The FAFSA can be difficult to fill out, making it a daunting process for students and their families.
+Let’s be honest – the FAFSA can be difficult to fill out, making it a daunting process for students and their families.
 The good news is that free help is available!
-Need help filing?
+Need help filing or a reminder for when the 2023-24 FAFSA opens?
 Please complete the FAFSA Affirmation Form below, which will allow you to receive step-by-step support from an Indiana-based professional.